 A ghost kitchen is a restaurant that operates solely for delivery, with no physical storefront.
 Ghost kitchens are becoming increasingly popular as more people turn to online ordering platforms for their food.
 If you have experience in the food industry and are comfortable with online ordering platforms, you could start a ghost kitchen with a small investment of under $500.

 To get started, you will need to rent or purchase a small kitchen space, purchase basic kitchen equipment and supplies, and set up a website or use an existing online ordering platform to receive orders.
+Then consider checking about restaurant delivery software to streamline your delivery process and improve customer satisfaction.

 Another thing to bear in mind with setting up a cost effective ghost kitchen is that you will need hygiene certifications, and most likely insurance too.
 Oh and a good system of food hygiene.
 After all, food poisoning doesn’t win repeat clients.